 Click “Uninstall a Program.”

-It is essential to keep Windows 10 updated to keep it running correctly.
-In some cases, a faulty update may cause the problem, but a more recent update resolves the issue.
+As Windows users, it is essential to keep Windows 10 updated to keep it running correctly.
+In some cases, a faulty update may cause kernel errors, but a more recent update resolves the issue.
 To update Windows 10 manually, follow these steps.

 Click on the “Settings” icon in the Start Menu.

 In the Settings window, choose “Updates & Security.”